giordano/Cuba.jl/docs/index.rst

 Vegas-Specific Keywords
 ~~~~~~~~~~~~~~~~~~~~~~~

-These optional keywords can be passed only to :func:`Vegas`:
+These optional keywords can be passed only to :func:`vegas`:

 - ``nstart`` (type: ``Integer``, default: ``1000``): the number of integrand
   evaluations per iteration to start with